sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## GetSourceSchema
+## Get Source Schema by ID

 > Schema GetSourceSchema(ctx, sourceId, schemaId).Execute()

-Get Source Schema by ID
+Get the Source Schema by ID in IdentityNow.

 ### Example